jianwshen/GettingAndCleaningData/README.md

 1. Combine training dataset and testing dataset to one dataset;

-2. There are three part of this task.
-The outcomes are YDF, XDF, and subjectDF.
+2. There are three parts of this task.
+The three data frames are YDF, XDF, and subjectDF.

 trainYData <- read.table("./data/train/y_train.txt",header=F, sep="\t")